sharkccy/RICE_Reinforcement_Learning_2025_Fall/README.md

 ## Introduction:
 This repository contains the projects for the RICE Reinforcement Learning course in 2025 Fall.

-Multiple classical reinforcement learning algorithms are implemented from scratch, including
+Multiple classical reinforcement learning algorithms are involved, including
 - Value Iteration
 - Policy Iteration
 - Monte Carlo Methods